anhtrung93/Wifi-Locator/Wifi/WifiLocatorTestsTest/Readme.txt

 How to run Tests:

-1. With the Junit Tests: WifiSignatureTest, FingerprintTest, ConstantTest
+1. With the Junit Tests: WifiSignatureTest, FingerprintTest, ConstantTest, RequestTest

 Find Running configurations -> java application
 In the new configuration's Classpath tab, find "Android Library" under Bootstrap Entries and remove it.